Skip to content

 Web Server and Services

-We’ll connect your Mastodon site to the Nginx web server and use systemd to make sure it runs reliably on your Ubuntu server, making it accessible online.
+We connect your Mastodon site to the Nginx web server and use systemd to ensure it runs reliably on your Ubuntu server, making it accessible online.
+Systemd ensures Mastodon starts automatically if your server restarts, while Nginx handles incoming internet traffic, acting as the front door for your site.

 Why is this important?
 Systemd ensures Mastodon starts automatically if your server reboots, and Nginx acts as the front door for internet traffic.